Propositions

 John F. Sowa

 Abstract.
-Informally, different statements in different languages may mean "the same thing."
-Formally, that "thing," called a proposition, represents abstract, language-independent, semantic content.
+Informally, sentences in different languages may mean “the same thing.”
+Formally, that “thing,” called a proposition, represents abstract, language-independent, semantic content.
 As an abstraction, a proposition has no physical embodiment that can be written or spoken.
 Only its statements in particular languages can be expressed as strings of symbols.
-To bring the informal notion of proposition within the scope of formal treatment, this paper proposes a formal definition: a proposition is defined as an equivalence class of sentences in some formal language L under some meaning-preserving translation (MPT) defined over the sentences of L. This paper defines a series of six MPTs f0,...,f5 and recommends f4 as the most useful for most purposes.
+To bring the informal notion of proposition within the scope of formal treatment, this paper proposes a formal definition: a proposition p shall be defined as an equivalence class of sentences in some formal language L under some meaning-preserving translation (MPT) defined over the sentences of L. For any equivalence class p and model M, all the sentences in p shall have the same vocabulary, structure, and truth value.
+This paper defines a series of six MPTs ƒ0,...,ƒ5.
+For most purposes, ƒ4 and ƒ5 are the most useful.

 In general, an MPT is defined as a function that translates sentences from one language to another, but for many applications L1 and L2 may be the same language.
-Any MPT f defined over a single language L partitions the sentences of L into a set of equivalence classes called propositions.
-A series of six MPTs f0, ..., f5 are defined below, which have the following properties:
+Any MPT ƒ defined over a single language L partitions the sentences of L into a set of equivalence classes called propositions.
+A series of six MPTs ƒ0, ..., ƒ5 are defined below, which have the following properties:

 As an abbreviation, the sentence s is said to state the proposition p if and only if s is contained in the equivalence class p.

-For any language L, the simplest MPT f0 is the identity function: for every sentence s in L, f0(s)=s.
-This translation satisfies all four criteria for an MPT, since f0 is its own inverse, it preserves truth, vocabulary, and structure, and it is very easy to compute.
+For any language L, the simplest MPT ƒ0 is the identity function: for every sentence s in L, ƒ0(s)=s.
+This translation satisfies all four criteria for an MPT, since ƒ0 is its own inverse, it preserves truth, vocabulary, and structure, and it is very easy to compute.
 Its primary drawback is that it fails to group sentences into useful classes: every sentence in L is the canonical sentence of a proposition in which there are no other sentences.

 1. If s is an atom (i.e., any relation symbol applied to its arguments), the result is s unchanged: